MicrosoftDocs/cpp-docs/styleguide/template.md

 ### Alerts

 It's important to use the following alert styles so they render with the proper style in the documentation site.
-However, the rendering engine on GitHub doesn't diferentiate them.
+However, the rendering engine on GitHub doesn't differentiate them.

 #### Note